0xff6a/my_yelp/README.md

 - Used jQuery UI to display review form and new restaurant form as a pop up from the homepage
 - Styling is a tribute to CSS Zen Garden
 - PostgresSQL must be installed to run the application
+- Devise gem is used for user management

 Running the application
 -----------------------